 - STUDY ABROAD VIDEO: Create a video that will be used to promote study abroad on campus.
 This could consist of a simple on-camera interview about your program, and if you have any other videos or photos that we could add to it, that would be perfect!

-The Study Abroad office is here to help you however possible with your readjustment to life in the US.
-As you may have noticed, being back can be as challenging as your first few days and weeks in your host country!
 We hope that you will continue to be involved in international activities here on the UMSL campus through activities such as meeting international students, practicing foreign languages, and entering the international photo contest in the spring semester.
 Here are some other ways to stay involved with Study Abroad.
-For more information, review the “ Post Program Opportunities ” link in the navigation menu.
+For more information, review the “ After You Return” link in the navigation menu.
 There, you will find information on volunteer opportunities, certificate programs, tips to update your resume, and information on going abroad again.

 We would also enjoy the opportunity to speak with you personally about your experience.
 Please stop by the Study Abroad office when you're back on campus; we can't wait to hear your stories and see your pictures!